mantis3de/game-export-pipeline-docs/docs/panels/export.md

 If the [Better FBX Importer & Exporter](../panels/fbx-tools.md) addon is installed, this button opens Better FBX's full export dialog instead of exporting silently.
 All of Better FBX's settings — FBX version, axis preset, smoothing groups, tangents, and more — are available there.

 **Batch Export Selected** exports every selected mesh object as a separate FBX.
 Each object is exported individually with its associated collision meshes.
-If **Collection as Catalog** is enabled in [Scene Organization](scene-organization.md), each collection is exported into its own subfolder.
+Enable **Subfolders per Collection** (the toggle below the button) to place each FBX inside a subfolder named after its collection — useful when assets are organised into collections in the Outliner.

 Batch export always runs silently.
 When Better FBX is installed it is used automatically with axis settings matched to the active engine preset.

+A **progress bar** appears in the Blender header while batch export is running.
+When all objects are processed, a **summary popup** appears showing how many assets were exported, any warnings, and a list of failed objects if applicable.

 !!! note "Collision meshes are included automatically"
     You do not need to select collision meshes separately.
 The exporter finds `UCX_<name>` and `UBX_<name>` objects and includes them in the same FBX as the render mesh.